 In children this distinction is particularly critical, as so much learning and development occurs when we are young.
 There is a clear link between a child's ability to see well and his or her ability to do well at school.
 At Cassidy Eyecare we consider all these aspects of vision when assessing a child.

 A standard children's examination will check vision clarity, test for any prescription (sometimes using techniques that do not require a response from the child), and pay particular attention to how well the two eyes focus and co-ordinate.
 Many learning-related problems relate to problems of focus and eye teaming, and can often be improved with a program of vision training.
 If there are additional concerns we may suggest investigating visual processing, which tests how well people can make sense of visual information.

 Glasses for Kids

 We carry a wide range of children's frames to ensure your child will be happy and comfortable wearing their new glasses.
-We stock ranges from Adidas, Hello Kitty and Dirty Dog, as well as Ray Ban Junior sunglasses.
+We stock ranges from Oakley, Hello Kitty and Dirty Dog, as well as Ray Ban Junior sunglasses.
 We recommend Airwear lenses for kids, which are thinner, lighter and safer than standard lenses.
-Airwear lenses with the UV-blocking Crizal Prevencia coating also come with a 1 year warranty against scratching included, which gives great peace of mind for parents.
+Airwear lenses with the UV-blocking Crizal coatings also come with a 1 year warranty against scratching included, which gives great peace of mind for parents.